simonefagini/Fluo-for-Rhino/scripts/ReadMe.md

 ..
 scripts/
 ├── ..
+├── objects2sublayers.py
 ├── importLayerStructure.py
 └── README.md
 ```

 - ### importLayerStructure.py
-  A simple script to import the layer structure (name, childs, color, visible, locked) from one Rhino file to the active one.
+  A simple script to import the layer structure (name, childs, color, visible, locked) from one Rhino file to the active one. <br>
+  Tested on Rhino v8 on Windows 11.

+- ### objects2sublayers.py
+  A script to divide multiple instances of the same named block into a user-defined number of groups, organizing them into sublayers under a user-specified parent layer. <br>
+  This is especially useful for subtly varying materials or colors across groups while maintaining overall block consistency. <br>
   Tested on Rhino v8 on Windows 11.

 ## Running Scripts